-- To start creating a template with variables, go to Projects > Templates and click Create.
+- Go to Projects > Templates and click Create.

 - Click Create.

-Now that your template draft is ready, reopen it and start writing the Description.
-You have several options for adding variables:
+Now that your template draft is ready, reopen it by clicking on the template’s issue key:

 - Copy an existing user variable from the panel and paste it into the text.

 - Create a new user variable by clicking on the plus icon.
 It will then be added to the panel where you can copy it and insert it into your description.

 - Use a system variable: go to the System tab and select a system variable of your choice.
 Copy and paste it, just like the user variables.